-Leaflet: information for the user
+Package Leaflet: Information for the User

 Oligoelements

-Read this leaflet carefully before you start using this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack:

-Do not administer Supliven:
+Do not use Supliven:

-Supliven should not be administered to children weighing less than 15 kg
+Supliven should not be administered to children weighing less than 15 kg.

 Warnings and precautions

-Use of Supliven with other medications
+Using Supliven with other medicines

-Inform your doctor or pharmacist that you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist that you are using, have recently used, or may need to use any other medicine.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

-Driving and operating machines
+Driving and using machines

 Use in children